sliverc/rbtree/README.rst

 Bound: cx##_delete_node

-Insert delete a node from the tree.
+Delete a node from the tree.
 This function acts on an actual tree node.
 If you don't have it use rb_find_m first or rb_delete_m.
-The root node (tree) can change.
+The root node (*tree*) can change.

 tree
    The root node of the tree.
-Pointer to nil represents an empty tree.
+A pointer to nil represents an empty tree.

 node
    The node to delete.